renpy/renpy/sphinx/source/conditional.rst

         jump worst_ending

 The expressions in the if statement are evaluated in order, from first to last.
-When an expression evaluates to True, the block corresponding to that statement is executed.
+When an expression evaluates to true, the block corresponding to that statement is executed.
 When control reaches the end of the block, it proceeds to the statement following the if statement.

-If all expressions evaluate to False, the block associated with the ``else`` clause is executed, if the ``else`` clause is present.
+If all expressions evaluate to false, the block associated with the ``else`` clause is executed, if the ``else`` clause is present.